DEFRA/software-development-standards/README.md

 ## Contributing to this project

+We encourage everyone to contribute to these standards!

+We only ask that contributions are made using pull requests, where they can then be discussed and approved by the [DEFRA/sds-group](https://github.com/orgs/DEFRA/teams/sds-group).

-Please read the [contribution guidelines](/CONTRIBUTING.md) before submitting a pull request.
+Please read the [contribution guidelines](/CONTRIBUTING.md) first for more details.

 ## License